RS Ranger Build Guide

 -

-Note: there is a STEP file for the servo tray so you can 3d model your own plate if the servos you have are a different size.
+Note: there is a STEP file for the servo tray so you can adjust the 3d model to your specs if the servos you have are a different size.
+You can open a STEP file in a program like Fusion360 to re-create a new STL file.

 -